BXS-Archipelago/far-east-cc-ms4/README.md

 ## Important Site Features for the users

+- The Blog will contain posts created in categories such as News, Tips & Tricks, Products, Professional Advice, Special Offers.
+- Blog Posts will allow registerd users to leave comments.
+- Each post will display Number of Views, Number of Comments, When it was written.
 - User Accounts : Create Unique login and password for returning clients
 - Securely stored customer data : Address and billing information
 - Ability to edit data such as name, address, telephone, email in the account.